 The rain in June is intense, and some flooding is common.
 High temperatures stay stubbornly around 90 degrees F while humidity keeps building.

 With the heavy rain and standing water, the mosquito population booms.
-Protect yourself, especially when going out in evenings.
+Protect yourself, especially when going out in the evenings.

 Events to check out: The Southern Fruit Festival usually begins in June to celebrate, you guessed it, fruit!
 Check out Suoi Tien Park in District 9 for colorful displays and plenty of juicy samples.